ohler55/piper-ruby/README.md

 ## Release Notes

+### Release 1.1.2 - December 9, 2015

+ - Removed an extranious 'z' character in the where field.

 ### Release 1.1.1 - November 13, 2015

  - Corrected default log location to be the caller instead of the log class file.